Department of Physics

 Who we are

-The Physics Department of the University of Torino was created in 2011-2012 from the merger of the Departments of General Physics , Experimental Physics and Theoretical Physics.
+The Physics Department of the University of Torino was created in 2011-2012 from the merge of the Departments of General Physics , Experimental Physics and Theoretical Physics.
 The Department is located in Via Pietro Giuria 1 in an enviable position overlooking the Parco del Valentino.

 In the Department there are educational, informatics and research labs, classrooms, staff offices and meeting rooms, a high performance computing centre and the Torino Section of the National Institute of Nuclear Physics (INFN).
 The Physics Library and the Museum of Physics of the University of Torino are also located in the Department.